1. CAN WE WALK TO THE

 ARE THESE HOT TUBS?
 The jacuzzi tubs are empty until you fill them with fresh water.
 They are rarely used because Hawaii is too warm to make them attractive.

 9. AIR CONDITIONING?
 We don't need AC on the North Shore.
 All the spaces have ceiling and portable fans, and many screens.
 This is comfortable.

 the Southern states and used to air conditioning, or have stayed on desert

 sides of islands, maybe you will expect AC but you won't miss it

 are here.
-And on winter mornings when there is a clear starry night, as stated in weather paragraph, a sweater
+And on winter mornings when there is a clear starry night, a sweater

 and socks are often needed, (unless you just flew in from winter in Wisconsin!).

 POLICY?
 When you book, you do this with an email confirming your

 intention, and the booking manager confirms with email.
 After that is when you pay your $50 cleaning deposit by credit card (or your paypal account) with "Buy Now" button near bottom of home page.
 Then manager sends directions.
 Then you send a substantial deposit paid by check 60 days before your arrival, the amount to be determined.
 This is cashed and given back to you when you arrive.
 You will decide what the place was worth to you and give whatever cash to piggy bank.
 That is not our business, it is your private decision.